 Lawyers must renew their practising certificate by midnight 30 June (NZST) to continue practising.
-From 1 July, lawyers who have not renewed will be removed from the public register.
-They will no longer be able to renew their practising certificate and will need to apply for a new practising certificate, and pay a late renewal fee of $58.
+From 1 July, lawyers who have not renewed will have their names removed from the public register of lawyers.
+They will no longer be able to renew their practising certificate online and will need to apply for a new practising certificate, and pay a late renewal fee of $58.

 To renew your practising certificate before 30 June you must:

-To make your ‘fit and proper’ declaration, log in to Registry and go to the ‘Fit & Proper Declaration’ screen.
+To make your ‘fit and proper’ person declaration, log into the Registry database using your six-digit User ID (including any leading zeros) and go to the ‘Fit & Proper Declaration’ screen.

 You must complete your own declaration personally.